ByteworksHomeLab/spring-ai-lab/README.md

 This project was built using Maven 3.9.8, but any recent version of Maven will be fine.

 ### 3) PostgreSQL

 PostgreSQL is used as the vector database for the project.
 Specifically, we are using the PGVector Docker image that includes vector database support.
-PGVector is defined in the `docker-compose.yaml` at the root of the project.
+PGVector is defined in the `docker-compose.yaml` file at the root of the project.

 ### 4) Ollama

 [Ollama](https://ollama.com) is an opensource platform for running LLMs locally.
 It makes it easier to get started with AI by hiding the complexities of running a LLM (Large Language Model).
-Choose between the [Ollama Docker image](https://hub.docker.com/r/ollama/ollama), or [download the binary to your operating system](https://ollama.com/download/).
+Choose between the [Ollama Docker image](https://hub.docker.com/r/ollama/ollama), or [downloading the binary to your operating system](https://ollama.com/download/).

-Ollama is defined in the `docker-compose.yaml` at the root of the project.
+Ollama is also defined in the `docker-compose.yaml` file at the root of the project.

 Ollama supports many different LLMs.
 Visit the [Ollama models page](https://ollama.com/library) for the list of supported LLMs, ranked by popularity.